 - Banner and VA do not require testing prior to clinical entry. - Other clinical sites may require testing.
-Check with your clerkship or elective rotation coordinator. - Testing is available through the University of Arizona.
-Information on testing options can be found here: https://covid19.arizona.edu/covid19-testing
+Check with your clerkship or elective rotation coordinator.

 Appendix C: Personal Belongings and Meals

 - Students are advised to keep personal belongings to a minimum as there is often limited space in the clinical setting. - To the best of our knowledge, the cafeterias at clinical sites are open, though please do consult your site if you have questions. - Depending on your rotation, there may not be resources available for re-heating food.
 Please plan ahead.